Archive for

 Monterey, California, USA

 The Fleet Numerical Meteorology and Oceanography Center is the primary source for weather reports for the US Department of Defense.
 The sections of this site accessible to the public (http://152.80.49.210/PUBLIC/) provide a wide array of atmospheric and oceanographic data in the form of maps, charts and forecasts.
-The global view is outstanding… "Fleet Numerical is a leading edge technology center, developing innovative new methods to provide the most accurate and timely meteorological and oceanographic data to both Department of Defense and civilian customers worldwide.
+The global view is outstanding "Fleet Numerical is a leading edge technology center, developing innovative new methods to provide the most accurate and timely meteorological and oceanographic data to both Department of Defense and civilian customers worldwide.
 The primary numerical modeling center for the Navy, Fleet Numerical is truly 'A National Asset'".
 (Back to top of page)

-Listen to Site du Jour of the Day Radio at Live365.com!_
+Sign up to receive Site du Jour of the Day episodes by e-mail! |

 Fill out this short form which gives you the option to provide information about your interests